Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 2. link to any relevant pull-requests, issues, or tickets; and
 3. link to any contest tasks, and name your @mentors to subscribe them.

-A review will happen in the pull-request, and a reviewer will either;
+A review will happen in the pull request, and a reviewer will either;

 1. merge, squash, or rebase your commits;
 2. merge your commits with their own changes;
 3. ask you to make changes; or
 4. close and reject your pull-request giving reasons.

-When they ask you for changes, you may have to change both files, commits or commit messages.
+When they ask you for changes, you may have to change both files, commits, or commit messages.

 When squashing commits to different files, use interactive rebase.